oracle-livelabs/em-omc/ebs-observability/a-introduction/introduction.md

 ## About this Workshop

 This workshop consists of 6 lab exercises organized to familiarize you with Oracle E-Business Suite (EBS) observability on Oracle Cloud Infrastructure (OCI).
 The covered OCI observability services include Stack Monitoring, Application Performance Monitoring (APM), Database Management, Log Analytics, and Ops Insights.
 We have a demo EBS environment, so you don't need to set up or use one from your cloud account.
+The lab exercises are designed to be independent of one another, allowing you to pick the exercises that interest you the most.

 Estimated Time: 60 minutes